Conixen/GroupProject-Wookie-Warriors/README.md

 3. Transfers
  * Transfer money between your own accounts.
  * Send money to other customers within the bank.
  * Currency exchange is handled automatically for transfers between accounts with different currencies.

+4. Transaction History
+ * View a detailed log af all transactions and activities on your accounts.

+5. Loans
+ * Apply for loans and instantly view the interest rate.

+For Administrators

+1. User Management
+ * Create new users in the system.

+2. Currency Exchange Rates
+ * Update daily axchange rates for currency conversions.